hhfff/cz2001_lab2/README.md

+# how to use
+download the file and unzip

-Java release Version 5 is not supported
+# error:Java release Version 5 is not supported

 !!!
 SOLUTION !!!!